 We are getting really into the holiday mood now, with the absolutely true story of how Prince Bertie the Frog met Santa Claus.
-And as a special treat this story is our first to come with music and ambiance.
+And as a special treat, this story is our first to come with music and ambience.

 Read by Natasha.
 Duration 23 Minutes.

 Hello.
 This is Natasha.
 And I'm dropping by to tell you the storynory of how Prince Bertie the Frog met Father Christmas.

 Yes, really.
 In real life!

 It's ever such an exciting story, I can hardly wait to tell it to you.